 Penetration testing or pen testing is an ethical attack, approved by you, on your business.
-Agilient identify ways that hackers will get in, what damage they can cause and how much it may cost you.
+Agilient identifies ways that hackers will get in, what damage they can cause and how much it may cost you.
 Agilient penetration testing subjects your network and applications to real-world cyber-attack scenarios, to get a complete understanding of your vulnerabilities.
 A comprehensive test is performed utilising specific testing methodologies for areas ranging from web services such as SOAP, WSDL to specific application frameworks.

-Agilient offers penetration testing for:
+Agilient offers penetration testing services for:

 - Internet sites and applications – Agilient conducts an active analysis of an application for any weaknesses, technical flaws or vulnerabilities.
-Leveraging both the OWASP and WASC initiatives the testing methodology is used to review custom application code and identify coding vulnerabilities.
+Leveraging both the OWASP and WASC initiatives, the testing methodology is used to review custom application code and identify coding vulnerabilities.

-- Wireless Networks – Agilient performs a thorough test of the wireless network identifying any weaknesses that may be available to unauthorised users and Guests.
+- Wireless Networks – Agilient performs a thorough test of the wireless network, identifying any weaknesses that may be available to unauthorised users and Guests.
 It is important that both corporate and guest wireless networks have been configured securely to avoid unauthorised access and eavesdropping.

 - Corporate networks – The corporate network infrastructure penetration test utilises the strengths from both the OWASP and OSSTMM methodologies to ensure the most complete approach to testing.
 This helps organisations identify critical flaws that may allow unauthorised access to data and systems.